LorePlant/Landscape_OleaEuropea/README.md

 # Redundancy analysis

-Within the landscape genomic framework, Redundancy analysis (RDA) represent a useful tool that allo to dissect the the total genetic variance among the environment, geographic and demographic components.
+Within the landscape genomic framework, Redundancy analysis (RDA) represent a useful tool that allows to dissect the the total genetic variance among the environment, geographic and demographic components.
-In this first analysis I used the following RDA model to see if we can detect specif environmental variable diverging Wild vs Admixed genotypes or geographic regions.
+In this first analysis I used RDA on the following linear model to see if we can detect specif environmental variables diverging Wild vs Admixed genotypes or geographic regions.
  $` Gen \sim Environment `$

 The follwing chuck of code illustrates the step undertaken for assembly the dataset for RDA.
 The main step is the standardization of environmental variables